African Violet Care Instructions

 - Temperature: Prefers temperatures between 15 and 24 °C. Avoid cold drafts and temperatures above 24°C.

 - Soil: Use well-draining acidic potting mix.
-Most nurseries often have specially formulated potting soil specially designed for African Violets.
+Most nurseries often have specially formulated potting soil specifically designed for African Violets.

 - Fertiliser: Feed with a very diluted, balanced liquid fertiliser once a month during the growing season (spring and summer).
 During autumn and winter, only feed with a weak solution if your plant is still actively growing.